frttnk/Middleware-Request-Filter-Mask/README.md

 ### License

 This project is licensed under the [MIT License](./LICENSE).
 You are free to use, modify, and distribute it as needed.

+##

+You can access the entire article [here](https://firattonak.com/enhancing-api-security-with-middleware-filtering-and-masking-requests-in-net-core)